Dyke march

 NYC Dyke March, 2022.
 The New York City march is one of the world's largest commemorations of lesbian pride and culture.

 A dyke march is a lesbian visibility and protest march, much like the original Gay Pride parades and gay rights demonstrations.
 The main purpose of a dyke march is the encouragement of activism within the lesbian and sapphic community.
 Dyke marches commonly take place the Friday or Saturday before LGBTQ pride parades.
 Larger metropolitan areas usually have several Pride-related happenings (including picnics, workshops, arts festivals, parties, benefits, dances, and bar events) both before and after the march to further community building; with social outreach to specific segments such as older women, women of color, and lesbian parenting groups.

 Dyke marches are concentrated in various influential cities across North America, Europe, and Latin America.
-The first Dyke March was conducted in the United States in 1993 in Washington, D.C..
+The first Dyke March was conducted in the United States in 1993 in Washington, D.C.
 Cities in the U.S. where dyke marches may be found include New York City (with marches in the boroughs of Manhattan, Brooklyn, and Queens), Atlanta, Boston, Buffalo, Chicago, Long Beach, Minneapolis, Oakland, Philadelphia, Pittsburgh, Portland (Maine), Portland (Oregon), San Diego, San Francisco, Seattle, Washington, DC, and West Hollywood.
 In Canada, dyke marches can be found in Calgary, Halifax, Montreal, Ottawa, Toronto, Vancouver, and Winnipeg.
-In Europe, dyke marches take place in various cities, including Berlin, London, and Stockholm.
+In Europe, dyke marches take place in various cities, including Berlin, Dublin, London, Stockholm, and Helsinki.
 The first Latin American dyke march was held in Mexico City in 2003.